-A selection of drama and/or other primary works, along with critical and scholarly readings.
+A selection of critical and scholarly readings alongside a selection of primary works of literature and other creative media.
 The course may make use of a published anthology or coursepack.
 Specific texts will vary depending on the instructor and term.